 Businesses often see marketing as being synonymous with customer acquisition – to boost their bottom line, increase revenue, so on.
 Marketing is the “silver bullet” to help you succeed.

-According to research, acquiring new customers, on average, is anywhere from 5 to 25 times more expensive than retaining existing ones.
+According to HBR research, acquiring new customers, on average, is anywhere from 5 to 25 times more expensive than retaining existing ones.

 When acquiring new customers, you need to account for the extra time and resources for the marketing budget.
 But what if you spent that time on your current customers?

 According to the same research, data shows that increasing customer retention rates by 5% can increase profits by 25% to 95%.
 Of course, the rates are different throughout the industries, but the main point is still the same.

 Retaining customers is cheaper, and on average, more profitable than acquiring new ones.